freebayes/freebayes/README.md

 - [ ] Create github release after pushing and checking CI
 - [ ] Copy release notes to github release
 - [ ] Add full tarball with git submodules for conda and such
-- [ ] Add static binaries for vcfwave, vcfcreatemulti, etc and provide download link
+- [ ] Add static binaries and provide download link

 See also [RELEASE_NOTES.md](./RELEASE_NOTES.md)